Pretty much anything that can go into water can also double as bath toys toddlers will love.

 If you are using baby sign language with your little one, this is a great time to introduce new signs and spoken words when talking about new vocabulary words.

 Bath time is also ideal to work on motor skills such as grasping and throwing as well as hand eye coordination.

-10 Cool Bath Toys Toddlers and Parents Will Love!
+10 Bath Toys Toddlers Will Jump In The Bath For!

 3 Bees and Me Fun Play Toys (Boats and Planes)